 It’s better to start practicing your answers having that knowledge….

 - Why do you want to become a teacher?

 - Why elementary (secondary, high school, special) education?
 What do you want to accomplish on this specific position?

 - Please tell us more about your experience with teaching.
-(What you liked and didn’t like, problems you faced, etc.)

 - How do you measure student performance in your classroom?

 - What teaching methods do you prefer and why?

 - What would you do if a student was complaining about an assignment you’d given?

 - Do you think that all the students should be treated equally, or that there should be an individual approach to every student, in accordance with their abilities and potential?

 - Imagine that father of one of your students complained about something which was untrue.
 How would you react?